Ethansmit/python_tutorial/Section-1/python-basics.md

 # Python Basics

-This page will go over some basics about python, in specific, commenting, variable creation, and a comprehensive list of functions for each data type.
+This page will look at some basics about Python, in specific, commenting, variable creation, and a comprehensive list of functions for each data type.
 Note that this section will not cover over module based data types, like decimal, it will only standard data types.
 I will be brief in this section.
 For more information on specific functions, I would recommend